singhsahilzeeve/Zeeve-read-the-docs/source/cloud_authorization.md

     ![](images/profilemenu.png)

-3. Click on your cloud authentication for Azure account, click on **Authorize Azure**.
+3. Click on your cloud authentication for Digital Ocean account, click on **Authorize digital Ocean**.

     ![](images/editprofile.png)